wix-incubator/codio/README.md

 Communication tools are core to learning.

-Codio aims to be a medium upon creating explorable and interactive communications can happen effortlessly.
+Codio aims to be a medium for effortless creation of explorable and interactive communication between programmers.

-## Usecases
+## Use cases

 Codio is a new media format.
 A new media format enables a new medium of communication.
-As with every new medium, the actual use cases that will succeed are hard to predict.
+As with every new medium, it is hard to predict which use cases will have the greatest benefit.

 Here are a few that seem reasonable:

 ### Tutorials

-Recording tutorials in codio is the easiest way to make your tutorial explorable and interactive.
+Recording tutorials in Codio is the easiest way to make your tutorial explorable and interactive.

 Being able to play a recording inside an IDE means that the learner can always pause and interact with the code.